 Regularly rolling pre and post workout will mean you will help prepare your muscles for the workout ahead and also help with post muscle recovery.

-What to do if you think you are injured?
+What should you do if you think you are injured?

 Feeling some discomfort after a good workout is normal as your muscles work to rebuild, but if this escalates to pain then you should seek advice from a physiotherapist.